 Many companies struggle with collecting and organizing their customer data in a way that allows for analysis.
 If you are interested in using customer analytics in the future, here are some things to consider now to position your projects for success.

 Types of Customer Data Commonly Used in Customer Analytics

-Every time a customer makes a purchase, there are many different aspects of the transaction that you could document.
-Here’s some of the most common types used in customer analytics.
+Every time a customer makes a purchase, there are many different aspects of the transaction that you could track.
+Here’s some of the most common data types used in customer analytics.

 Unique Customer ID

 A unique customer ID is a valuable tool in analysis, since it allows you to see how a single customer makes purchases across multiple channels or multiple locations.